K-W wrestling picks up two big conference wins

 After a string of Pine Island forfeits, the next match was Carter Quam (220) against Jack Swanson, with Quam picking up the pin.

-The Knights’ Armani Tucker (HWT) closed out the dual by pinning Adam Klingsporn, resulting in the final score of 63-3.
+The Knights’ Armani Tucker (285) closed out the dual by pinning Adam Klingsporn, resulting in the final score of 63-3.

-The Knights weren’t quite as dominant against the Cannon Falls Bombers, but they overcame a pair of early pins and a 12-6 deficit and ultimately surged to a 46-18 win.
+K-W weren’t quite as dominant against Cannon Falls, but they overcame a pair of early pins and a 12-6 deficit and ultimately surged to a 46-18 win.

 The Knights’ Alec Johnson, Bray Olson and Jaedin Johnson then came up with three big pins in a row to put K-W ahead for good.
 They were followed by Danny VanEpps (160) winning a 2-0 decision over Kyle Erlanson and Tyler Craig (170) winning a 14-6 major decision over Beau Zimmerman.

-The Bombers got their final points at 182 when Riley Keenan pinned Logan Meyers, but the Knights finished strong thanks to pins by Carter Quam (220) and Armani Tucker (HWT).
+The Bombers got their final points at 182 when Riley Keenan pinned Logan Meyers, but the Knights finished strong thanks to pins by Quam (220) and Tucker (285).

 The Knights will wrestle next at Class AA No. 3 Kasson-Mantorville next Thursday.
 The KoMets are 8-0 against the rest of the Hiawatha Valley League Conference and are a perfect 9-0 on the season.